-constructed as part of private development shall be covered by drainage and utility easements or outlots that are dedicated to the City.
+(e.g. permanent stormwater treatment ponds, infiltration-systems, vegetated swales) constructed as part of private development shall be covered by drainage and utility easements or outlots that are dedicated to the City.
 Maintenance responsibilities for these areas will be spelled out in a Developer's Agreement.
 All maintenance agreements must be approved by the City and recorded at the Douglas County Recorder's office prior to final plan approval.
 At a minimum, the maintenance agreement will describe the following inspection and maintenance obligations:

 - A. No private stormwater facilities may be approved unless a maintenance plan is provided that defines how access will be provided, who will conduct the maintenance, the type of maintenance and the maintenance intervals.
-At a minimum, all private stormwater facilities shall be inspected annually and maintained in proper condition consistent with the performance goals for which they were originally designed and as executed in the stormwater facilities maintenance agreement. - B. The party who is permanently responsible for maintenance of the structural and nonstructural measures. - C. Pass responsibilities for such maintenance to successors in title. - D. Allow the City and its representatives the right of entry for the purposes of inspecting all permanent stormwater management systems. - E. Allow the City the right to repair and maintain the facility, if necessary maintenance is not performed after proper and reasonable notice to the responsible party of the permanent stormwater management system. - F. The agreement shall also stipulate that if site configuration or structural stormwater BMPs change, causing decreased structural stormwater BMP effectiveness, new or improved BMPs shall be installed. - G. Access to all stormwater facilities must be inspected annually and maintained as necessary.
+At a minimum, all private stormwater facilities shall be inspected annually and maintained in proper condition consistent with the performance goals for which they were originally designed and as executed in the stormwater facilities maintenance agreement. - B. The party who is permanently responsible for maintenance of the structural and nonstructural measures. - C. Pass responsibilities for such maintenance to successors in title. - D. Allow the City and its representatives the right of entry for the purposes of inspecting all permanent stormwater treatmentmanagement systems. - E. Allow the City the right to repair and maintain the facility, if necessary maintenance is not performed after proper and reasonable notice to the responsible party of the permanent stormwater management system. - F. The agreement shall also stipulate that if site configuration or structural stormwater BMPs change, causing decreased structural stormwater BMP effectiveness, new or improved BMPs shall be installed. - G. Access to all stormwater facilities must be inspected annually and maintained as necessary.
 The applicant shall obtain all necessary easement or other property interests to allow access to the facilities for inspection or maintenance for both the responsible party and the City of Alexandria.

 Subd.
-20. Skimmers: The City requires skimmers or other devices, with the intent to remove floatables, in the construction of new pond outlets and the addition of skimmers to existing systems whenever feasible and practical.
+220. Skimmers: The City requires skimmers or other devices, with the intent to remove floatables, in the construction of new wet sedimentation basin pend outlets and the addition of skimmers to existing systems whenever feasible and practical.
 The designs shall provide for skimmers that extend a minimum of four inches below the water surface and minimize the velocities of water passing under the skimmer to less than 0.5 feet per second for rainfall events having a 99% frequency.
 Wood skimmers are not allowed.

-- Subd.
-21. Habitat and Aesthetic Enhancement: The City encourages the design of stormwater management features that provide an opportunity to enhance the habitat and aesthetics of the area.
-This includes providing upland buffers around ponds, seeding the area with native vegetation, and designing the slopes equal to or flatter than 4:1. - Subd.22.
+Subd.
+231. Habitat and Aesthetic Enhancement: The City encourages the design of stormwater treatmentmanagement features that provide an opportunity to enhance the habitat and aesthetics of the area.
+This includes providing upland buffers around permanent stormwater treatment systems pends, seeding the area with native vegetation, and designing the slopes equal to or flatter than 4:1.

+Subd.242.
 Combination of Practices: A combination of successive practices may be used to achieve the applicable minimum control requirements specified.
+Justification

-Justification - Section 12.12 Buffer Protection for Wetlands.
+Section 12.112 Buffer Protection for Wetlands.
 For all development which changes land use or requires platting, a minimum 10- foot buffer of native vegetation is required around wetlands.
 Public trails and management of noxious weeds are allowed within the buffer.
 Planting of non-native species is not allowed within the buffer.

-Section 12.13 Stormwater and Urban Runoff Pollution Control.
+Section 12.123 Stormwater and Urban Runoff Pollution Control.